MilindAmrutkar/NoteAppJetpackCompose/README.md

 ## Description

 NoteTaking is a simple, efficient, and user-friendly note taking app developed for Android.
-With a clean and intuitive user interface built with Jetpack Compose, the app leverages modern Android development tools like Room Database, ViewModel, Dagger-Hilt, and Coroutines for data handling and user interface management.
+With a clean and intuitive user interface built with Jetpack Compose, the app leverages modern Android development tools like Room Database, ViewModel, Dagger-Hilt, Navigation and Coroutines for data handling and user interface management.

 ## Screenshots